gauravkanojia/app-coding-exercise/README.md

 ### Notes
 1. Spring STS has been used to develop this project.
 2. This project was tested as Spring-Boot Application as well as a runnable JAR file.
+3. JUnit test classes have not been written for this project.
+4. Have shown documentation framework, Swagger Implementation in some of the model classes.
+5. Reach out to me: gisgaurav@gmail.com